Rust-GCC/gccrs/gcc/config/nds32/nds32.md

    (set_attr "length"   "4")])

-;; divsr/divr will keep quotient only when quotient and remainder is the same ;; register in our ISA spec, it's can reduce 1 register presure if we don't ;; want remainder.
+;; divsr/divr will keep quotient only when quotient and remainder is the same ;; register in our ISA spec, it's can reduce 1 register pressure if we don't ;; want remainder.
 (define_insn "divsi4"
   [(set (match_operand:SI 0 "register_operand"         "=r")